 Take the road less travelled on some of the coast’s best secluded walking tracks

 We know that time spent nature is good for our bodies and minds.
 A recent study from Griffith University even put a dollar value on the impact national parks have on mental health!
-But given the current COVID-19 restrictions, is it still okay to go for a bush or beach walk?
-The short answer is: yes.
-However, there are some important conditions:
+In the current climate of ever-changing COVID restrictions, we recommend you:

 - Stay local.
 The firm advice from health authorities is to avoid unnecessary travel and stick to walking tracks close to home which helps avoid interaction with others.

 - Keep it small.
 Don’t organise a large group of friends or family.

 - Practise good hygiene and make sure you maintain 1.5m of physical distance from others around you.

 - Don’t go if you’re feeling unwell – it’s safer for everyone if you stay at home.

 The NSW National Parks says where possible, walking tracks and low-traffic open spaces will stay open so the local community can exercise.
 Some popular sites will likely be closed, so head to quieter tracks nearby.
 National Parks and Wildlife Service Officers and NSW Police will be patrolling national parks to make sure visitors are complying with regulations.
 If a national park or other public space is too crowded to practice social distancing, it’s your responsibility to leave the area.
 With those conditions in mind, check out some of Coastbeat’s favourite secluded walking tracks of the north and mid north coast.